 - 1. Written description of the scheme - 2.
-Technical details of the scheme
+Technical details of the scheme the following paragraphs.

-Guidelines on the main areas that Primary Bidders must cover are contained in the following paragraphs.
 This is not intended to be an exhaustive list of requirements but should provide a useful template for Primary Bidders to use when preparing their scheme submissions.
 A summary scheme submission form for recording the main details is provided in Appendix 1 and must be completed in full but supplementary information should also be submitted, as necessary, to ensure that the Programme Administrator receives full details of the scheme.